roguitar88/skeletronik/README.md

     }
 ```

-Also check *app/Dispatch.php*, which is the mainly responsible for treating the URL responses and controllers:
+Also have a look at *app/Dispatch.php*, which is the mainly responsible for treating the URL responses and controllers:

 Enjoy it and implement it on your websites and projects.